 Tulsa ER & Hospital now offers monoclonal antibody therapy as an alternative COVID-19 treatment option for those who meet the criteria mentioned below.
 The infusion therapy offered, Regen-Cov and Sotrovimab, are under Emergency Use Authorization (EUA) issued by the U.S. Food and Drug Admisinstration (FDA).
 Monoclonal antibody therapy is not remdesivir, a separate COVID-19 infusion treatment also under EUA.

-Regen-Cov are man-made antibodies, similar to those found in COVID-19 patients, that make up the neutralizing antibody medicine administered through IV.
+Regen-Cov and Sotrovimab are man-made antibodies, similar to those found in COVID-19 patients, that make up the neutralizing antibody medicine administered through IV.
 These antibodies imitate the immune system’s capability to fight harmful antigens, like viruses, and are specifically directed to block the spike protein of SARS-CoV-2 from attaching and entering human cells.
 In simple terms, the COVID-19 virus strain will become inactive once the monoclonal antibodies bind to it.

 Who can receive this treatment?

 The target audience for monoclonal antibody therapy are adults and children 12 years or older experiencing mild to moderate COVID-19 symptoms, and those who are at high risk for having severe symptoms.
 In order for the treatment to be most effective, it should be administered within 10 days of the onset of symptoms.